 What All Travel Tips Have in Common

-By following these tips, you can make sure that your dream vacation is everything you hoped it would be.
+By following these tips, you can ensure that your dream vacation is everything you hoped it would be.
 So, what do all of these tips have in common?

 They’re all about making the most of your vacation experience.
-By being aware of your surroundings, using helpful apps and websites, and enjoying yourself without distractions, you can make sure that your trip is everything you hoped it would be.
+By being aware of your surroundings, using helpful apps and websites, and enjoying yourself without distractions, you can ensure that your trip is everything you hoped it would be.

 How can I make the most of my vacation?